“Past’ e patane” they say in Naples 🙂

 - After 20-25 minutes (from the moment you added the potatoes) control if the ptatoes are cooked, then you can put the pasta inside.
-Add more water just enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 12-15 minutes, consider that cooking the pasta in a sauce usually takes a bit longer time than boiling it just in water (I used a “Pasta di Gragnano”, slowly dried at low temperatures, and it took about 15 minutes to be ready).
+Add more water just enough to cover everything and from now keep stirring regularly until the pasta is cooked (otherwise it will attach on the bottom): indicatively 10-12 minutes.
 During this time the pasta will release extra starch so it will get thicker, so keep adding hot water if it’s needed, personally I like it creamy but not excessively thick.

 - When it’s ready let it rest some minutes (too hot it’s not a good idea), then serve it adding fresh parsley, fresh basil, some more freshly ground black pepper and a drizzle of extra virgin olive oil.
 Buon appetito! 🙂

-PS: for an extra touch, a good idea is to add some Provolone in cubes (about 200g) just at the end, you switch off the heat and you stir until melted (like in the first photo below).
+PS: for an extra touch, a good idea is to add some Provolone in cubes (about 200g for 4 people) just at the end, you switch off the heat and you stir until melted (like in the first photo below).
 In this case the Parmigiano rinds are not needed.

 Products used in this recipe: